richardschoen/workwithibmipdm/README.md

 The Work with IBM i client also provides a direct interface to the ```iForGit source management``` commands for commiting changes to your git repositories from your standard source physical files.
 Use of these commands assumes you have an iForGit annual subscription license.
 Learn more here: http://www.iforgit.com

+# IBM i Requirements
+IBM i V7R3 and above

+SSH must be enabled and running for commectivity.

+Open Source Package Management must be installed.

+XMLSERVICE must be installed

+Yum package xmlservice-cli must be installed.

+There may be a few others I have not listed yet.....

+# PC Requirements
+Windows 7 and above.
+So far only tested on Windows 10 and 11.

+App is .Net 6 so no special .Net runtimes or frameworks should be needed.

+# Feedback
 **Please submit feedback as issues on the GitHub issues tab.**

 ```